artemsk/veer/app/lib/components/README.md

 ======
 Classnames 'output' & 'template' should not be used.

-There are some essential components in folder 'essential'.
+There are some essential & example components in this folder.